-- One Cub Scout pushes the car while the other Scout drives to the first changeover zone.
-The first pusher/driver pair exits the car within the changeover zone and hands the car over to the next team.
+- One Scout pushes the pushmobile while the other Scout drives to the first changeover zone.
+The first pusher/driver pair exits the pushmobile within the changeover zone and hands the pushmobile over to the next team.
 Exchanges MUST occur in the changeover zone.
-A five-second penalty will be added for all exchanges occurring outside of the changeover zone.
-Teams should practice with their Scouts to ensure they enter their pushmobile from the right and exit to their left!!
-This is critical to making sure competitors avoid interfering with or running into each other.
+A 5-second penalty will be added for all exchanges occurring outside of the changeover zone.**NOTE: Make sure your teams practice entering their pushmobile from the right and exiting the pushmobile to their left!!
+This is critical to making sure competitors avoid interfering with or running into each other.**

 - Teams repeat the race/changeover two more times.

 - One adult coach is allowed near the course to coach and direct their team.
 This person must remain in the designated area at all times during the race.
-The coach is not allowed to touch the car, or move lane markers once the race begins.
+The coach is not allowed to touch the pushmobile, or move lane markers once the race begins.
 Coaches also are not allowed to touch the racers unless it is an emergency.
-A 5-second penalty shall be imposed on a coach for each time they touch a car, or lane marker or one of the racers.
+A 5-second penalty shall be imposed on a coach for each time they touch a pushmobile, or lane marker or one of the racers.

 - 1 Runner